MatthewWalters1/Dungeon-Crawl/README.md

 Each class beyond this point has class items or skills that are restored when they level up or flee.

-The "moderate" classes have one class item or skill, that gets better as they level up, and one single stronger weapon
+The "moderate" classes have one class item or skill that gets better as they level up, and one single stronger weapon
   Knight: strong with Swords, and begin the game with Power Attack, but can switch to war cry or back to power attack during level ups
     Power Attack - When you are in combat, whichever direction you stepped into this room,
       you will continue and kill every monster for a few rooms (increasing with level),